-- Virtual desktops are supported; however, users may not be able to use the client login application when connecting to PlanetTogether.
-The client login application stores information in user’s roaming appdata folders.
+- Virtual desktops are supported; however, users may not use the client login application when connecting to PlanetTogether.
+The client login application stores information in the user’s roaming AppData folders.

-- As an alternative, users can run the full client application to log in.
-This full client does not require information stored in user profiles but will need to be installed and accessible for each user.
+- As an alternative, users can run the complete client application to log in.
+This full client does not require information stored in user profiles but must be installed and accessible for each user.

 Performance with many users

-If many users will be logging in to PlanetTogether simultaneously, the limiting factor for login speed will be network bandwidth.
-Each client will be retrieving required application data.
-If clients are taking too long to login due to low bandwidth, consider staggering user logins or leave clients connected continuously to avoid the login process.
+If many users log in to PlanetTogether simultaneously, the limiting factor for login speed will be network bandwidth.
+This is because each client will be retrieving the required application data.
+If clients take too long to log in due to low bandwidth, consider staggering user logins or leave clients connected continuously to avoid the login process.

 Operating System Compatibility

 PlanetTogether server, clients, and associated programs run on the Microsoft .NET Framework (version 4.8).
 It is compatible with all Microsoft Windows operating systems that support this framework.
-A 64 bit operating system is recommended for better performance and future support.
+However, a 64-bit operating system is recommended for better performance and future support.

 Note: PlanetTogether versions 11.39.9 and later now require a .NET Framework version 4.8.

 PlanetTogether uses TCP connections to communicate between clients, the server, data sources, and configuration programs.
-The TCP ports used by PlanetTogether is configurable for each of these connections.
+The TCP ports used by PlanetTogether are configurable for each of these connections.